Mirror1023/Retail_Database/README.md

 - Create two general SQL functions and describe its purpose
 - Create one trigger and describe its purpose
-- Create one stored procedure and describe its purpose and function SQL DML
+- Create one stored procedure and describe its purpose and function

+SQL DML

 ○ For each table, provide the following:
 - Five insert statements
 - One update statement
 - One delete statement
-- Consider referential integrity constraints for all statements Construct eight SQL queries ○ For each query, state the query in plain english along with the business relevance Develop a web application in Python using the Flask framework to interact with the database ○ The code will connect to the database and will perform the following actions:
+- Consider referential integrity constraints for all statements Construct eight SQL queries

+○ For each query, state the query in plain english along with the business relevance

+Develop a web application in Python using the Flask framework to interact with the database

+○ The code will connect to the database and will perform the following actions:
 - Read some data from the database and display it to the user
-- Change some data in the database by updating or deleting record(s) Create a Tableau dashboard that displays relevant analytics to measure the business’ performance and that helps make informed decisions
+- Change some data in the database by updating or deleting record(s)

+Create a Tableau dashboard that displays relevant analytics to measure the business’ performance and that helps make informed decisions

 ○ Connect the database to the Tableau workbook
-○ Develop an easy-to-consume dashboard displaying relevant business metrics Record a video presentation walking through the entire project and its requirements ○ Video will be recorded in Zoom and uploaded to the Brightspace Media Gallery The entire project will be submitted in a single document using the Project Submission Template as a guide.
-The code provided in the document will be able to be copy and pasted for testing and evaluation purposes.
+○ Develop an easy-to-consume dashboard displaying relevant business metrics

+Record a video presentation walking through the entire project and its requirements

+○ Video will be recorded in Zoom and uploaded to the Brightspace Media Gallery

 The main goal of this project is to create a working postgres database that will manage the business efficiently and effectively.
 It will provide stakeholders with relevant information of the performance of the business while also identifying needs of the convenience store.